bspreston10/Crude-Oil-Arbritrage/README.md

 - *Convience Yield:* The non-monetary benefit of holding the crude oil, rather than holding a futures contract
 - *Theoretical Future Price:* The future price calculated for their respective future contract
 - *1, 2, 3 Month Rates:* The U.S treasury yield rate, values are backfilled from July 31st 2000 - January 1st 2000 due to insufficient data

+## Arbritrage Model
+### Setting up the model
+Before running any backtesting on the arbritrage strategy, I needed to compute the theoretical future price to compare it to the actual future price.
+The future theoretical future price equation requires the spot price, the risk free rate, storage costs, convience yield, and time to maturity:
+- Spot price was gathered from the EIA dataset
+- For the risk-free rates, I collected the 1 month, 2 month, 3 month U.S treasury yield rates as proxies for the futures contract risk free rates
+- For simplicity, the storage cost is assumed to be zero, although any real world application of this arbritrage model would need to account for storage cost
+- The convience yield is calculated from the exponential cost-of-carry model where the convience yield = risk free rate + CoC - (Log(future price/spot price)) / time to expire
+- The Cost of Carry (CoC) is calcualted from the exponential cost-of-carry model where CoC = spot price * risk free rate * time to expire
+- Time to expire is calcualted by dividing the days to expire by 365 to get the years left to expire
+- As a constant for transaction costs, slippage, and hedging I subtracted $1000 from any trade made to simulate real world scenarios

+After computing the theoretical future price, the arbritrage model would initiate either a "Buy futures, short spot" when the theoretical future price was greater than the actual future price, a "Short futures, buy spot" if the theoretical future price was less than the acutal future price, and a "No arbritrage opprotunity" if the prices were equal to eachother.
+The total arbritrage profit was calculated by the absolute difference in theoretical and future price, multiplied by 1000 (constant for contract size), and then subtracted by $1000 (proxy for transaction costs)

+### Model Performance
+Backtesting this strategy from January 1st 2000 to April 5 2024, I generated a $122,512 profit.
+Interestingly however, 100% of the profit was actually generated on shorting futures and buy spot prices.